William Estep

 Whiskey Sour: A Jack Daniels Mystery (A Jacqueline "Jack" Daniels Mystery)

-Caution: Puns Ahead!
 That should be on the cover of this book–if you hate puns, you won’t find this book as amusing as I did.
+Because the bad guy calls himself the Gingerbread Man, one might think this was a light book.
+It certainly was a quick read, but the subject is disturbing, as the Gingerbread Man is a serial killer.

 Read More